How to Find Your GMAT Motivation

 TTP PRO TIP:

-If the score increase you need simply cannot be achieved in the time you’ve allotted yourself, reschedule your GMAT for a later date.
+If the score increase you need simply cannot be achieved in the time you have, reschedule your GMAT.

-One misconception about the GMAT is that you can study hard for a few weeks and score 730+ on test day.
+One misconception about the GMAT is that you can study hard for a few weeks and score high.
 However, this type of “overnight success” is impossible for most GMAT students.

-So, if you are just beginning your GMAT journey, do not expect to increase your score by 200 points in 2 weeks.
+So, if you’re just beginning your GMAT journey, don’t expect to increase your score by 200 points in 2 weeks.
 By believing that such a score increase is possible, you are setting yourself up for failure.
 Then, when that miracle does not happen, you will likely feel demotivated.
-So, rather than rushing the process, take a gradual and structured approach to your GMAT studying.
+So, rather than rushing the process, take a gradual, structured approach to your GMAT studying.
 In the end, you will be happy that you took the time to do things the right way.

 TTP PRO TIP: